 Air that is too dry can also affect the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
 Low humidity could also have a adverse effect on paper products, such as photos, posters, and books, making them more brittle.

-Although you can use single-room humidifiers to increase the humidity in isolated areas of your home, this approach is not the most efficient.
+Although you can implement single-room humidifiers to boost the humidity in isolated areas of your home, this approach is not the most efficient.